Come Sunday (album): Reception

-The album was positively reviewed by Thom Jurek at Allmusic who wrote that "Ultimately, Come Sunday might have fared a little better by replacing the carols with more hymns, because the former are so staid.
+The album was positively reviewed by Thom Jurek at AllMusic, who wrote, "Ultimately, Come Sunday might have fared a little better by replacing the carols with more hymns, because the former are so staid.
 But that's a small complaint.
 At its best, Come Sunday is lovely, elegant, and even stirring."
 Jurek also critiqued the quality of recording writing that its predecessor Steal Away writing that "...digital recording has been vastly improved upon since the 1990s.
 On Steal Away some of the warmth afforded a duo like this naturally was blunted because any sense of real depth was virtually unable to be captured on tape, reducing the sense of intimacy.
 On Come Sunday, it looms large; the studio room itself becomes an equal participant in these sessions – it reflects back everything, from the sounds of piano pedals and fingers on keys to bass strings being pulled and plucked.
 This is a huge plus; that spaciousness allows the listener to get front-pew close and hear the natural warmth in the playing."

-Mark F. Turner reviewed Come Sunday for All About Jazz and wrote that the album "...serves as a reminder of his [Jones's] lyrical touch, accompanied here by Haden's empathy and resonance. ...At 91, his melodicism and technical abilities continue to astound, whether swinging gracefully on "Down by the Riverside" or gently on "Bringing In The Sheaves," as Haden's workmanship guides with unassuming assurance.
-The two seemed to be enjoying themselves immensely, keeping the tunes pretty much intact but also illuminating their inner qualities, as the swanky cadence of "Give Me That Old Time Religion" silently echoes the song's sentiment, "It's good enough for me." ...From the duo's unobtrusive interpretations to the way in which the Jones and Haden communicate, the melodies contain a quiet magic whose crowning jewel is found in the beloved title track, written by the great Duke Ellington.
+Mark F. Turner reviewed Come Sunday for All About Jazz and wrote that the album "serves as a reminder of his [Jones's] lyrical touch, accompanied here by Haden's empathy and resonance. ...At 91, his melodicism and technical abilities continue to astound, whether swinging gracefully on 'Down by the Riverside' or gently on 'Bringing In The Sheaves', as Haden's workmanship guides with unassuming assurance.
+The two seemed to be enjoying themselves immensely, keeping the tunes pretty much intact but also illuminating their inner qualities, as the swanky cadence of 'Give Me That Old Time Religion' silently echoes the song's sentiment, 'It's good enough for me'. ...From the duo's unobtrusive interpretations to the way in which the Jones and Haden communicate, the melodies contain a quiet magic whose crowning jewel is found in the beloved title track, written by the great Duke Ellington.
 It is an apropos sentiment to this moving release".